Create

 - Provide the Method (Post, Get, Put, Delete, etc.)

 - Optionally, provide the Body.
-When creating an HTTP driver, providing a request body in the configuration is essential because it allows the users to specify the details of the HTTP request being made
+When creating an HTTP Workflow Handler, providing a request body in the configuration is essential because it allows the users to specify the details of the HTTP request being made

 Example